-This is the story of a ten-year-old boy named Lucas Nickle, who has just moved to a new neighborhood, has no friends, and is the target for the local bully and his gang.
-His parents are leaving for a honeymoon in Puerto Vallarta, so they are too busy to attend to his problems.
-His sister is distracted by her cellular phone, and the grandmother is obsessed with UFOs and aliens.
-Lucas is constantly being beat up by the obese yet intimidating neighborhood bully.
-Because he cannot fight back, he takes out his anger on an anthill in his front yard; He kicks it, stomps it, squirts it with his water gun, and floods it with a hose.
-This terrifies the ants, who call Lucas the Destroyer.
-One wizard ant, known as Zoc being a hopeful and adventurous type, is trying to solve this dilemma.
+This is the story of a ten-year-old boy named Lucas Nickle (Zach Tyler), who has just moved to a new neighborhood, has no friends, and is the target for the local bully and his gang.
+His parents, Fred (Larry Miller) and Doreen (Cheri Oteri), are leaving for a honeymoon in Puerto Vallarta, Mexico, so they are too busy to attend to his problems.
+His sister, Tiffany (Allison Mack), is distracted by her cell phone, and grandmother Mommo (Lily Tomlin) is obsessed with U.F.O.s and aliens.
+Lucas is constantly being beat up by the neighborhood bully, Steve (Myles Jeffrey).
+Because he cannot fight back, he takes out his anger on an anthill in his front yard.
+He kicks it, stomps it, squirts it with his water gun, and floods it with a hose.
+This terrifies the ants, who call Lucas "The Destroyer".
+One wizard ant, known as Zoc (Nicolas Cage), being a hopeful and adventurous type, is trying to solve this dilemma.
 He tries to devise a magic potion that he believes will solve all their problems.
 As ...Written by

 Anthony Pereyra <email@example.com>

 12 of 15 people found this review helpful.

 Was this review helpful to you?

 | Report this